Spencer Haywood: NBA career and Italy

+He spent 1979-80 season with the Los Angeles Lakers (1979-80).
 During the late 1970s, Haywood became addicted to cocaine.
 He was dismissed from the Lakers by then-coach Paul Westhead during the 1980 NBA Finals for falling asleep during practice due to his addiction.
+He subsequently fought to overcome drug and alcohol abuse, and has worked to maintain his sobriety over the following decades.

-The next season Haywood played in Italy for Reyer Venezia Mestre (then under the sponsor name "Carrera Reyer Venezia") along with Dražen Dalipagić before returning to the NBA to play two seasons with the Washington Bullets.
+The next season Haywood played in Italy for Reyer Venezia Mestre (then under the sponsor name "Carrera Reyer Venezia") along with Dražen Dalipagić, before returning to the NBA to play two seasons with the Washington Bullets (1981-83).